 Interested in computer networking and cloud computing?
 Whether you already work in the industry or are planning to dive in, it can be helpful to know a bit about what cloud computing is, its history, and which companies are big in the sector.
 It’s also worth learning about the differences between location independent systems and physical networks.
+Learn more with this computer technician networking specialist’s guide to cloud computing.

 What Is Cloud Computing?